matanbroner/PiTranslator/readme.md

 ### An IoT Technology for Development of Smart English Language Translation and Grammar Learning Applications

 This paper, by Jiang et. al. outlines processes and problems associated with IoT translations.
 They explore this problem in the context of English instruction and teaching.
 Furthermore, the aggregate the data and discuss the potential to apply this data to develop and refine the curriculum around learning english as a second language.
 The first part, the challenges of IoT helps to refine the needs statement for this project.
 For example, the need to rapidly translate within a classroom environment is a subset of our larger need statement.
 Likewise, in the classroom environment, cost is a major factor; it is untenable for a classroom to deploy expensive, high powered, compute devices to each student.
 The latter part of the paper, focused on english curriculum development, is less immediately relevant.
 However, it poses and interesting future work for this project.
 With enough scale, the ideas discussed therein could be realized; if enough users are working with the PiTranslator, a significant portion of aggregate data could be collected.
-This data could be applied to develope and refine the language learning experience in the manner outlined by Jiang et. al. It is an interesting possibility, but not one we explored in this project.
+This data could be applied to develop and refine the language learning experience in the manner outlined by Jiang et. al. It is an interesting possibility, but not one we explored in this project.

 ### Google Translate API